telerik/teststudio-docs/docs/features/recorder/advanced-recording-tools/element-steps/actions/adv-mouse-actions.md

 ---
-title: Mouse Actions
+title: Mouse Click on Specified Location
-page_title: Mouse Actions
+page_title: Mouse Click on Specified Location
-description: "Record real user mouse actions.
-Left click mouse action.
-Double click action.
-Right click real user mouse action."
+description: "Test Studio allows you to specify the coordinates of the mouse click correalted to the target element.
+Add mouse click actions into the test to handle any type of automation test scenarios as if a real user would handle these. "
 position: 0
 ---
+# Mouse Click on Specified Location

+The __Advanced Mouse Actions__ section allows you to modify the coordinates of the click step and specify where to send the click.

+Check the advanced options for the different click steps.

-# Advanced Mouse Actions
+## Advanced Mouse Click Options

-There are different types of mouse actions that you can record against specific element in the application under test.
-Some are basic, like Left or Right click, and some are more complex like HoverOver and Drag&Drop.
-All of them behave as if the real user performs those actions by sending desktop mouse commands.
+When building a mouse click step from the __Advanced Recording Tools__ window you have the option to choose the **Location** of the click.
+You can choose between _Element Center_ or _Specific Location_.
+The __Element Center is the default value__ and alls steps added through the highlighting menu are set to click in the absolute center of the target element.

+![Add Mouse Action Step][1]

+> __Tip__
+>
+> The <a href="/features/test-maintenance/test-step-properties" target="_blank">Step Properties</a> for the mouse click steps

-Each step comes with a **Description** and **Location** sections to help you add the right step and with the right configurations.
+ sections to help you add the right step and with the right configurations.
 That said, you can adjust the location and other properties from the <a href="/features/test-maintenance/test-step-properties" target="_blank">Step Properties</a> pane in Test Studio later.

 > **Note**
 >